railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 Press the :guilabel:`Enter` key on your keyboard to validate this first line.
 The next sequence number is assigned to your accounting entry.
 Your line is then colored red and takes the \ ``Draft``\   state.
-When a line is in the draft state then it's not yet reflected in the accounts.
-Open ERP won't validate that line until the balancing entry is made (so the credit amounts must balance the debit amounts for that set of entries).
+When a line is in the draft state then it is not yet reflected in the accounts.
+Open ERP will not validate that line until the balancing entry is made (so the credit amounts must balance the debit amounts for that set of entries).